swaptacular/swpt_accounts/README.md

    RabbitMQ queues, exchanges, and the bindings between them.
 However, this works only for the most basic setup.

-3. *RabbitMQ server instance* which, is responsible for queuing local database tasks (chores).
+3. *RabbitMQ server instance*, which is responsible for queuing local database tasks (chores).

    This can be the same RabbitMQ server instance that is used for